jluo41/set_mac/2_install_anaconda.md

    >I use `sudo` here in order to be able change to the installation paths.
 And the user's password is also needed to confirm.

-5. agree whatever until the terminal ask you to say `yes` and choose the location to install.
+5. Agree whatever until the terminal ask you to say `yes` and choose the location to install.

-6. change the default install location path to the new path.
+6. Change the default install location path to the new path.

   > For me, the new paths are `Users/floyd/Environments/anaconda3` and `Users/floyd/Environments/anaconda2`